Interactive children's book: Digitized learning books

 The goal for these products is to help children get more out of their books and learn to read, according to Leap Frog.
 Leap Frog even has its own publishing company, Leap Frog Press, which creates books specifically designed for its system.
 The products are not cheap, though- the Leap Pad can cost as much as $80.
 The Tag is usually sold in gift packs that run anywhere from $20 to $75.
 Books for each are sold separately and typically cost $12 or more.

-Of course, Leap Frog is not the only company with products like the Leap Pad or Tag system that use technology to enhance the reading experience for children.
-However, it was one of the first, and now several companies have copied the idea and made similar products.
+Products like the Leap Pad or Tag system use technology to enhance the reading experience for children.
+Several companies have copied the idea and made similar products.

 The newest advance in interactive children's books reflects the recent popularity of Amazon's Kindle.
-There are now a plethora of e-book sites that place children's picture books, along with LeapFrog-like sound effects and word pronunciation, completely online-often for free.
-Some will actually read an entire story aloud.
-These "virtual libraries have done a lot to both preserve books and make them more available.
+There are now a plethora of online and often free e-book sites that place children's picture books with sound effects and word pronunciations.
+These "virtual libraries" have done a lot to both preserve books and make them more available.

-Here are a few examples of some interactive e-book sites for children: